srobinson/a11y-tutorials/src/iconography/index.md

 ### Standalone icon

 Where only an icon is provided in the visual design, a supplementary invisible label is needed.
 The method from the previous section, using `role="img"` and `aria-label` is one method.
 However, `aria-label` is [not a string automatically translated by translation services](http://www.heydonworks.com/article/aria-label-is-a-xenophobe).
 Instead, hide the `<span>` visually, but leave it available to assistive technologies.
-Note `class="visually-hidden"` below:
+Note `class="visually-hidden"`:

 ```html
 <a href="link/to/download" download>